nicholaslambs/cse151a_project/README.md

 # CSE151A Project
 Our project theme is revolved around training a reinforcement learning (RL) model on winning the card game, Uno.
-Since our project is utilizing reinforcement learning, our data cannot be grabbed from online resources and has to be generated through simulating gameplay.
-We contacted the Professor to recommend any suggestions to how to answer the MS2 questions because of this challenge and suggested we think of our data and implementation at a high level, thus leading to the rest of this README.
+Since our project is utilizing reinforcement learning, our data cannot be directly grabbed from online resources and has to be generated through simulating gameplay.
+We contacted the Professor to recommend any suggestions to how to answer the MS2 and MS3 questions because of this challenge and suggested we think of our data and implementation at a high level, thus leading to the rest of this README.

+You can find more details on the milestone READMEs in the `milestones` folder or by clicking [here](https://github.com/nicholaslambs/cse151a_project/blob/main/milestones/ms3/README.md) for the most recent milestone README.

 We aim to optimize this model by tweaking the reward system of the model so that it can obtain the best winning choices (i.e. distinguishing between good and poor moves given the current game state).

-Currently, our simulation does not support some cards from the game (+4 and wild cards) so there are some rules that are currently excluded but is planned to be added in the very near future.
-You can find our current implementation of the simulation and RL model in [this notebook](https://github.com/nicholaslambs/cse151a_project/blob/main/unosharedbase2.ipynb).
+Currently, our simulation comes from using the RL Card library to train our model.
+You can find their documentation about Uno [here](https://rlcard.org/games.html#uno).
+The RL Card library provides a strong framework for the purposes of our project where we have ready access to the simulated Uno environment and a variety of tools to train a reinforcement learning model.

-For additional references to MS2 answers, please refer to [this other Markdown file](https://github.com/nicholaslambs/cse151a_project/blob/main/MS2Data.md)
+For additional references to MS2 answers, please refer to [this other Markdown file](https://github.com/nicholaslambs/cse151a_project/blob/main/milestones/ms2/README.md)

+For additional references to MS3 answers, please refer to [this other Markdown file](https://github.com/nicholaslambs/cse151a_project/blob/main/milestones/ms3/README.md)

+Our group is gathering and simulating all this within the Python Notebook, `rl_card.ipynb`.
+You can find the notebook in the `rl_card` directory or [here](https://github.com/nicholaslambs/cse151a_project/blob/main/rl_card/rl_card.ipynb)

 # The Rules of Uno
 You can find the general rules of Uno, [here](https://en.wikipedia.org/wiki/Uno_(card_game)).
 Since our current implementation (as of MS2 submission) does not support most wild cards, we can ignore any rules regarding following wild cards.